saturdaymp-examples/rails-6.0-template/README.md

 ## GitLab Automated Build

 There is a base GitLab automated build [script](.gitlab-ci.yml) included in this template.
 It will build the docker image, run the [Sorbet](https://sorbet.org/) type checker, then run the tests.
 You can see the GitLab build in action [here](https://gitlab.com/saturdaymp/rails-6-template/pipelines).

+Why GitLab?
+It's where I host some of my private repos that use this template.
+Want a GitHub actions build?
+Then let me know by opening and [issue](https://github.com/saturdaymp-examples/rails-6-template/issues) or even better a [pull request](https://github.com/saturdaymp-examples/rails-6-template/pulls).